Water associated fraction: Toxicity

 Low molecular mass compounds account for much of the toxic nature of hydrocarbon spills.
 In particular, benzene, toluene, ethyl benzene and the xylenes (BTEX) are of great environmental interest due to their availability to organisms.
 This availability, also influenced by volatility and reactivity, impacts on biodegradation and bioremediation in water and soil environments, with even dissolved components within pore water considered bioavailable.

 Concentration

-The WAF is found in greatest concentration in close proximity to the bulk phase of hydrocarbons, the progress of which is often limited by physical containment measures such as booms.
+The WAF is found in greatest concentration close to the bulk phase of hydrocarbons, the progress of which is often limited by physical containment measures such as booms.
 The dissolved components of petroleum mixtures such as crude oil can become subject to the transport mechanisms of the bulk aqueous phase.
 Source identification of these can therefore become problematic without the visual indications usually expected with petroleum hydrocarbon spills.
 However, after relatively short periods of exposure, the chemical profile of the original oils is still largely intact, allowing chemical analysis to provide identification and discriminate between different petroleum sources.